 At the first sign of any fever or infection, immediately call your doctor.
 Infections are easier to treat it detected early.
 Even infections that you would brush off or simply deal with yourself prior to your transplant can pose a serious threat to transplant patients.

 Re-vaccination after transplant

 After a stem cell transplant, antibodies provided by vaccines you previously received may decline.
 Unless you are re-vaccinated, you will be at risk for developing a preventable disease.
 Your transplant center will provide you with its recommended re-vaccination schedule.

-> The Centers for Disease Control re-vaccination guidelines suggest that patients be re-vaccinated for diphtheria, tetanus, pneumococcus, hemophilus, influenza type B, measles, mumps, rubella and polio at several points after transplant.
-You can download guidelines published for transplant survivors by the Center for International Blood & Marrow Transplant Research that include a suggested re-vaccination schedue.
+The Centers for Disease Control re-vaccination guidelines suggest that patients be re-vaccinated for diphtheria, tetanus, pneumococcus, hemophilus, influenza type B, measles, mumps, rubella and polio at several points after transplant.
+To view this schedule visit the Vaccines and Immunization for Hematopoietic Stem Cell Transplant (HSCT) Recipients by the Center for Disease Control and Prevention.
+You can also download guidelines published for transplant survivors by the Center for International Blood & Marrow Transplant Research that include a suggested re-vaccination schedule.
 Contact BMT InfoNet for a print copy of the guidelines.